[Note: this is #5 in a series of 20 tips to be published during 2009.]

 Laying On of Hands

 I don’t mean blessing your wheel but, instead, discovering a wheel’s tension through your hands.
 Whenever a wheel needs evaluation, grab parallel sets of spokes (as in Tip #4) and give them a very gentle squeeze, just enough to feel the approximate tension and the balance left to right.
 Swiftly move around the wheel with these gentle squeezes.
 The first time you do this, you’ll discover very little unless you chance upon a broken spoke.
 In that case, congratulations.
-You’ve discovered a major flaw before attempting any sort of repair.
+You’ve discovered a major feature before attempting to true.
 Otherwise, however, the feelings in your hands are not going to mean much.

 Trust me, the more you do this squeeze, a sort of wheel quick interview, the more it will mean.
 With experience, you’ll instantly know much about the wheel that won’t need translation from numbers.
 For example: